ningg/ningg.github.com/_posts/blog/2014-11-21-ganglia-manual.md

 Gmond has a default configuration it will use if it does not find the default configuration file /etc/ganglia/gmond.conf.
 To see the default configuration simply run the command:

 	% gmond --default_config

 and gmond will output its default configuration to stdout.
 This default configuration can serve as a good starting place for building a more custom configuration.

 	% gmond --default_config > gmond.conf

 would create a file gmond.conf which you can then edit to taste and copy to /etc/ganglia/gmond.conf or elsewhere.

 To start gmond with a configuration file other then /etc/ganglia/gmond.conf, simply specify the configuration file location by running

 	% gmond --config /my/ganglia/configs/custom.conf

 If you want to convert a 2.5.x configuration file to 3.x file format, run the following command

 	% gmond --convert ./old_25_config.conf

 and gmond with output the equivalent 3.x configuration file to stdout.
 You can then redirect that output to a new configuration file which can serve as a starting point for your configuration.

 	% gmond --convert ./old_25_config.conf > ./new_26_config.conf

 For details about gmond configuration options, simply run

 	% man gmond.conf

 for a complete listing of options with detailed explanations.

 ###Gmetad Configuration

-The behavior of the Ganglia Meta Daemon is completely controlled by a single configuration file which is by default /etc/ganglia/gmetad.conf.
+The behavior of the Ganglia Meta Daemon is completely controlled by a single configuration file which is by default `/etc/ganglia/gmetad.conf`*（也有可能在`/usr/local/etc/gmetad.conf`）*.
 For gmetad to do anything useful you much specify at least one data_source in the configuration.
 The format of the data_source line is as follows

 	data_source "Cluster A" 127.0.0.1  1.2.3.4:8655  1.2.3.5:8625
 	data_source "Cluster B" 1.2.4.4:8655

 In this example, there are two unique data sources: "Cluster A" and "Cluster B".
 The Cluster A data source has three redundant sources.
 If gmetad cannot pull the data from the first source, it will continue trying the other sources in order.
+*（仅当第一个cluster中某个ip:port无效时，gmetad才会从备选ip:port获取metric）*

-If you do not specify a port number, gmetad will assume the default ganglia port which is 8649 (U*N*I*X on a phone key pad)
+If you do not specify a port number, gmetad will assume the default ganglia port which is `8649` (U*N*I*X on a phone key pad)

 For a sample gmetad configuration file with comments, look at the gmetad.conf file provided as part of the distribution package in the gmetad directory

-gmetad has a --conf option to allow you to specify alternate configuration files
+gmetad has a `--conf` option to allow you to specify alternate configuration files

-  % ./gmetad -conf=/tmp/my_custom_config.conf
+	% ./gmetad --conf=/tmp/my_custom_config.conf

 ###PHP Web Frontend Configuration